CMataczynski/introduction_to_nn_lab/lab1_perceptron/README.md

 ### Task 3.2: Evaluating the perceptron
 Implement the compute_accuracy function.
 The compute_accuracy function should compute the accuracy of the perceptron on the given dataset.

+Run the training_loop.py code.

+## Final notes
+This laboratory will be graded along with the next one where you will implement a simple neural network.
+The work you do in this laboratory will be used in the next one.
+You need to include following files from this laboratory:
+- perceptron_utils.py
+- screenshots of the results of running the training_loop.py code